 • 1/4 teaspoon black pepper

-• 3 tablespoons lime juice (from about 1 ½ limes), or more if needed
+• 3 tablespoons lime juice (from about 1 ½ limes), or more if desired

 Instructions

 • Stir in all other ingredients with mashed avocado.
-Take a taste or a few tastes and adjust seasoning as needed.
-Serve immediately.
+Take a taste or a few tastes and adjust seasonings as needed.
+Serve immediately or cover tightly with plastic wrap, and refrigerate for later.

 Notes